 We believe that by generously working together and not against one another, we can provide a model where owners and elephants can thrive in a setting where everyone benefits.
 Our commitment includes not purchasing elephants as we believe this funds the tourism industry.
 What issues do elephant owners face and how can we come up with creative ideas in helping them?
 What do elephant owners want for the future of their elephants?
 These were the questions we started to ask, and where complex answers will be understood over time.
 But we have to start somewhere.
 And we believe by laying the groundwork of compassion for elephants and each other, we have the greatest opportunity for success in the future.

 The details of our Elephants Belong to Nature fundraising campaign are linked below.
 This particular campaign allows us to connect as a global community in being part of the solution in keeping elephants in their natural jungle environment.
-The generosity you show through this campaign directly impacts the lives of the seven rescued elephants.
+The generosity you show through this campaign directly impacts the lives of the seven elephants at our project.
 It improves their mental and physical health, and gives new opportunity for growth as human beings as we work together to solve a very complex issue of elephant captivity.
 Thank you to those who have thoughtfully donated and to those who are considering to extend a gift of support to our mission.

 For the Elephants,